 How can you diet when you’re ill?
 I emailed Gemma and asked for a holiday week, as I was too poorly to brave the outside world and getting weighed was just a step TOO far.
 I’d also paid up for my missing sessions last week and realised afterwards that I’d have been better rejoining!
 This missing weeks really racks up the costs.
 I’m feeling quite good about this week.
 Maybe because now I’m over the cold I’ve felt like eating healthily.
 Let see how I get on.
 Not too much to worry about food wise this week, but there may be booze ahead… oh, and leftover chocolate cake!

 One for the weekend is this delish beef stew.
 I’m going to cook mine in the slow cooker.
 Its great bunging all the ingredients in the pot in the morning, then hey presto, you get back later and lunch is served!

-Look what I found in Waitrose this week.
+Guess what I found in Waitrose this week?
 A big humungous tub of low fat cottage cheese.
 Small things people, it’s the small things…

 It’s coming into season now so fill you basket with clementines, oranges and grapefruits for snacking.
 Also grab lemon and limes and use the zest and juice to perk up chicken, soups, stews and salads.

 Did you know?
 Citrus helps you to absorb the iron in food.